Rob9999/erda-book/.github/tools/README.md

 # Workflow Tool Suite

+> NOTE: A consolidated quick-start and review for the `.github` tools lives at `../TOOLS_CONSOLIDATED.md`.
+Use that file for onboarding and cross-module guidance.
+Module READMEs below keep module-specific details.

 This package houses the automation code that backs the repository's GitHub Actions workflows.
 The modules are organised as a standalone Python project and can also be executed locally for debugging or to reproduce CI behaviour.

 The tooling falls into three groups: